matthewmueller/roo/Readme.md

 ### `Roo.listen(port, fn)`

-Start the roor on `port`.
+Start the server on `port`.
 You may pass the environment variable `PORT=8080` in to specify a port.
 Otherwise it defaults to `3000` if otherwise not specified.

 ## TODO